Hearts of Iron IV: Modding

+Some other mods have also attracted controversy, such as Millennium Dawn, that allows players to take control of any country in the modern day, including the Islamic State's caliphate, and Deus Vult, a now-removed mod that allowed players to take control of the Knights Templar and commit various atrocities.

 Reception

 Hearts of Iron IV was a commercial success.
-It sold more than 200,000 units within two weeks of its launch, which made it the fastest-selling historically-themed Paradox title by that time, ahead of Crusader Kings II and Europa Universalis IV.
+It sold more than 200,000 units within two weeks of its launch, which made it the fastest-selling historically themed Paradox title by that time, ahead of Crusader Kings II and Europa Universalis IV.
 The game's sales surpassed 500,000 units in February 2017, and 1 million units in May 2018.
-It was the first Hearts of Iron game to reach the million mark, and the third Paradox title after, Crusader Kings II and Europa Universalis IV to do so.
+It was the first Hearts of Iron game to reach the million mark, and the third Paradox title after Crusader Kings II and Europa Universalis IV to do so.
 The game received "generally favorable reviews" from critics, according to the review aggregator Metacritic.

 GameSpot gave the game a positive review, writing that "Hearts of Iron IV embodies the hard truths about all-consuming war and the international politics that guide it."
 It argued that the tutorial was the only weak point, and that "for the dedicated, Hearts of Iron IV could end up being the best grand strategy game in some time."

 It was also reviewed in Kotaku, with the reviewer writing it was "overwhelming in both its depth and, more importantly, its complexity" and arguing that some players unfamiliar with the franchise might find the game interface too complex to navigate easily.